-While the TRC Calls to Action focus on the IRS legacy, there are many Calls that seek to address other systemic inequities such as the Indian Act, or concepts of terra nullius and the Doctrine of Discovery.
-Anishinaabe scholar Leanne Simpson writes a critique of "reconciliation" in her book Dancing on Our Turtle's Back, published in 2011.
+While the TRC Calls to Action largely focus on the IRS legacy, there are many Calls that seek to address other systemic inequities such as the Indian Act, or concepts of terra nullius and the Doctrine of Discovery.
+The TRC and report are looked at as a catalyst for action towards the systemic barriers and discrimination Indigenous people have, and continue to face, however "Reconciliation" is also a contested and heavily critiqued movement by many Indigenous people.
+Historically, reports and recommendations such as RCAP and various inquiries have been stymied by government and institutional apathy, lack of funding and commitment.
+Anishinaabe scholar Leanne Simpson critiqued the focus of Reconciliation on solely IRS, in her book Dancing on Our Turtle's Back, published in 2011.

-As reconciliation becomes institutionalized, I worry our participation will benefit the state in an asymmetrical fashion, by attempting to neutralize the legitimacy of Indigenous resistance.
+"As reconciliation becomes institutionalized, I worry our participation will benefit the state in an asymmetrical fashion, by attempting to neutralize the legitimacy of Indigenous resistance.
 If reconciliation is focused only on residential schools rather than the broader set of relationships aimed at assimilation and political genocide, legislation, and practices, then there is a risk that reconciliation will "level the playing field" in the eyes of Canadians.
-In the eyes of liberalism the historical "wrong" has now been "righted" and further transformation is not needed, since the historic situation has been remedied.
+In the eyes of liberalism the historical "wrong" has now been "righted" and further transformation is not needed, since the historic situation has been remedied."
 (Simpson 21-22)